 How to Get a Tea Trading License in Dubai

 Dubai handles more than 85,000 tonnes of tea annually, making it one of the world's most active re-export hubs for the commodity.
 With direct shipping corridors to South Asia, East Africa, and the CIS countries, and a consumer base that ranks among the highest per-capita tea drinkers in the Arab world, the emirate offers a genuinely compelling environment for tea traders.
-Whether you are sourcing loose-leaf varieties from Sri Lanka, blended teas from India, or specialty infusions from China, obtaining a tea trading licence in Dubai is the formal first step to accessing this market legally and profitably.
+Whether you are sourcing loose-leaf varieties from Sri Lanka, blended teas from India, or specialty infusions from China, obtaining a tea trading license in Dubai is the formal first step to accessing this market legally and profitably.

 Why Dubai Is Well-Positioned for Tea Trading